XIRR Calculator

 What this tool does

-Extended Internal Rate of Return (XIRR) calculates the annualized return rate for an investment with cash flows arriving at irregular intervals over five years.
+Extended Internal Rate of Return (XIRR) calculates the annualized return rate for an investment with cash flows spread across five years.
 The calculator takes your initial investment amount and subsequent cash inflows or outflows across each year, then solves iteratively to find the discount rate that makes the net present value of all flows equal zero.
 This rate represents the overall return on your capital, accounting for the timing and size of each cash movement.
 The result is most sensitive to the magnitude of your initial outlay and the largest cash flows received.
 For example, a business owner tracking returns from an early investment plus varied annual dividends would use this to gauge true performance.
 Note that this tool assumes regular annual intervals, treats all inputs as occurring at year-end, and does not account for taxes, fees, or reinvestment assumptions.
 Results are educational illustrations only.

 Enter Values